joshbirk/ForceDotBundle/README.md

 </P>

 <P>
-Once you have that, you can download these files, zip the parent folder and rename the extension to "tmbundle".
+Once you have that, you can download these files, rename the parent file  "ForceDotCom.tmbundle", then double click that file to install.
-Then move that file to "~/Library/Application Support/Textmate/Bundles".
-You can either restart TextMate or go to the Bundle Editor and use "Reload Bundles".
-A ForceDotCom bundle should appear.
+You can also update the bundle in the same way.
 <P>